compsocialscience/summer-institute/2020/los_angeles/apply.md

 ---

-Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum two pages double-spaced) describing both any current research and your interest in computational social science.
+Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum two pages double-spaced) describing (1) your current research, (2) why you want to participate in SICSS Los Angeles, and (3) how participation will aid your future research.
 All applications must include an e-mail and an alternative means of contact (e.g., phone number).

 To apply, click [here](https://forms.gle/ZkqspfNKPxGT1R55A).